 You could also set up a group in your neighbourhood in whatever way works for you but we would recommend setting up a media platform such as Facebook or WhatsApp, to enable you to communicate with other volunteers.

 CVS Falkirk can link people willing to volunteer to organisations.

 Can I establish a group to assist the Support for People service with referrals?

 No. While we appreciate and welcome the willingness of people to help we will only refer people to groups and organisations that have been fully constituted and which have appropriate safe guarding measures and risk assessments in place for the provision of support.
 On that basis we will be only refer to established community organisations and not informal neighbourhood groups.

 I have an idea on how to support our community at this time, how can I share it?

 Please contact the Support for People Team to share good ideas for community support during this time.
 The best way is to email the team and have 'My idea' in the subject field.

 I want to find out the latest NHS update and advice, should I complete the enquiry form?

 No. The Support for People team will not be able to provide professional medical advice or expertise.
 The NHS continue to keep citizens updated – for the latest updates check out the NHS Inform website.

 Guidance is also available for those travelling, educational facilities and the general public, amongst others, on the main COVID-19 page, which includes background on the virus and travel advice.
-For further information, please visit the Health Protection Scotland website.
+For further information, please visit Health Protection Scotland.